section-engineering-education/engineering-education/content/articles/factors-to-consider-for-improving-deeplearning-models-performance/index.md

 ##### Model adaptability
 In such a problem, the engineer is faced with challenges like:
-- Will the developed system adapt to further changes in the future without affecting the performance of the system.
+- Will the developed system adapt to further changes in the future without affecting the performance of the system?

 #### Difficulties with default hyperparameters
 Hyperparameters are values that control the learning process and define which model parameters the algorithm learns with.
 They are "top-level" model parameters that regulate the learning process.